2017 Prague, Czech Republic

 Prague ‘s birds: unusual bird-watching experience

-The excursion will bring you to the bird-watching hot spots within Prague.
+This half-day excursion will bring you to the bird-watching hot spots within Prague.
 Spotting (searching) birds sometimes hidden by the artists and architects on facades, in sculptures or on fresco’s will also allow you to see both popular and less popular sites of Prague.
 You will also hear stories and learn about the symbolism behind such Prague’s birds.
 You may come out of this trip with some lifers (new species) on your bird list.
 Same to any bird-watching trip, binoculars may prove handy, and rain-coat in case of rain too.

-The tour of Prague is a perfect way for those short on time to experience my city at its very best and get to see all the crucial aspects of Prague in one comprehensive yet leisurely tour.
+The half-day tour of Prague is a perfect way for those short on time to experience my city at its very best and get to see all the crucial aspects of Prague in one comprehensive yet leisurely tour.
 Providing the ultimate Prague experience is my intention and our rich program includes a relaxing river cruise and delicious lunch.

 We will start on Wenceslas Square in the heart of the New Town and continue with a walking tour of the historical Old Town before joining our riverboat for a cruise of the river Vltava, during which you will be invited to relax over complimentary drinks and take in the sights from a different perspective.